tamim-el/dsokr/README.md

       primaryClass={id='stat.ML' full_name='Machine Learning' is_active=True alt_name=None in_archive='stat' is_general=False description='Covers machine learning papers (supervised, unsupervised, semi-supervised learning, graphical models, reinforcement learning, bandits, high dimensional inference, etc.) with a statistical or theoretical grounding'}
 }
 ```

-## Acknowledgments
-Funded by the European Union.
-Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or European Commission.
-Neither the European Union nor the granting authority can be held responsible for them.
-This project has received funding from the European Union’s Horizon Europe research and innovation programme under grant agreement 101120237 (ELIAS), the Télécom Paris research chair on Data Science and Artificial Intelligence for Digitalized Industry and Services (DSAIDIS) and the PEPR-IA through the project FOUNDRY.